General and Jurisdictional Conference delegate information

 What is the application deadline?

-Applications from both clergy and lay delegate candidates must be submitted by May 1, 2019 to be included on the Conference website.
+Applications from both clergy and lay delegate candidates had to be submitted by May 1, 2019 to be included on the Conference website.
+Click here to view the list of candidates.

 To have your name added after the final May 1 deadline, please submit your request in writing to our conference secretary, the Rev. Jeff Hodge, c/o Upper New York Conference, 7481 Henry Clay Blvd., Liverpool, NY 13088.